Matin Ahmed Khan: Career

-He has also published widely in business journals and the media.
+He also published widely in business journals and the media.

-After his retirement from IBA in the early 1990s he helped Hakeem Muhammad Saeed in developing Hamdard University of managmnet sciences and become Life Research Professor and Dean, Faculty of Management Sciences, Hamdard Institute of Management Sciences, Karachi.
+After his retirement from IBA in the early 1990s, he helped Hakeem Muhammad Saeed establish the Hamdard University of management sciences and became Life Research Professor and Dean, Faculty of Management Sciences, Hamdard Institute of Management Sciences, Karachi.

-In 2007 President Pervez Musharraf conferred civil awards on 154 citizens of Pakistan for excellence in various fields of activities.
-The Sitara-e-Imtiaz was awarded to Dr Matin Ahmed Khan for service to Education.
+In 2007 President Pervez Musharraf conferred civil awards on 154 citizens of Pakistan for excellence in various fields.
+Dr Matin Ahmed Khan was awarded the Sitara-e-Imtiaz for his service in the field of education.

 After two weeks of illness he died on 22 June 2014 aged 93 years old.
 He was survived by his spouse, 4 sons, 8 grandsons and 3 granddaughters.